CIBC-Internal/python/Doc/library/logging.handlers.rst

 Along with the :class:`QueueHandler` class, :class:`QueueListener` can be used to let handlers do their work on a separate thread from the one which does the logging.
-This is important in Web applications and also other service applications where threads servicing clients need to respond as quickly as possible, while any potentially slow operations (such as sending an email via :class:`SMTPHandler`) are done on a separate thread.
+This is important in web applications and also other service applications where threads servicing clients need to respond as quickly as possible, while any potentially slow operations (such as sending an email via :class:`SMTPHandler`) are done on a separate thread.

-.. class:: QueueListener(queue, *handlers)
+.. class:: QueueListener(queue, *handlers, respect_handler_level=False)

    Returns a new instance of the :class:`QueueListener` class.
 The instance is initialized with the queue to send messages to and a list of handlers which will handle entries placed on the queue.
-The queue can be any queue- like object; it's passed as-is to the :meth:`dequeue` method, which needs to know how to get messages from it.
+The queue can be any queue-like object; it's passed as-is to the :meth:`dequeue` method, which needs to know how to get messages from it.
+The queue is not *required* to have the task tracking API (though it's used if available), which means that you can use :class:`~queue.SimpleQueue` instances for *queue*.

+   .. note:: If you are using :mod:`multiprocessing`, you should avoid using
+      :class:`~queue.SimpleQueue` and instead use :class:`multiprocessing.Queue`.

+   If ``respect_handler_level`` is ``True``, a handler's level is respected (compared with the level for the message) when deciding whether to pass messages to that handler; otherwise, the behaviour is as in previous Python versions - to always pass each message to each handler.

+   .. versionchanged:: 3.5
+      The ``respect_handler_level`` argument was added.

    .. method:: dequeue(block)